sathishc/genai-sandbox/README.md

-# Amazon Bedrock Agent application using ApiGateway Websockets
+# Chatbot application using Amazon Bedrock Agents and Amplify Gen2
-This project lets you provision a ready-to-use fully serverless Amazon Bedrock Agent chatbot application using Amazon ApiGateway Websockets.
+This project lets you provision a ready-to-use fully serverless chatbot application using Amazon Bedrock Agents and Amplify Gen2.
 The infrastructure code is using the [AWS Cloud Development Kit(AWS CDK)](https://aws.amazon.com/cdk/) and implemented in both Typescript.
-The frontend is written using [Angular 17](https://angular.io/).
+The frontend is written using [React + Vite + Amplify](https://github.com/sathishc/genai-sandbox/tree/main/chatbot-client).

 ![](assets/chat_UI.png)